arpng/Android_OpenMP/README.md

+Hello, in this page you can find the source code for my Android Studio project that I used to make an Android application that uses OpenMP and OpenCL.
+I'm also going to provide a simple guide with the steps that I followed.
+For the latter you need a Snapdragon device with an Adreno GPU in order to run OpenCL.

 ## OpenMP

 - Go to File → New → New Project, scroll all the way down and select Native C++.